rousseau/BrainGrowth/README.md

 ## Requirements

-All scripts were coded in `python 2.7`, but we are working to be compatible to `python 3.7`.
+All scripts were coded in `python 2.7`, but they are compatible to `python 3.7`.

 <details>
 <summary><b>Python packages and versions</b></summary>